MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 I burst out into a bright smile internally.
 It makes me feel so validated, so incredibly happy, so like I am myself.

-And that is even before I even consider the positive effects of a hormone theraphy.
+And that is before I even consider the positive effects of hormone theraphy.

 Every day I desire changes to my body that would make the days where I can't even look at myself in the mirror just a bit easier.
 At least I now know what to do against a feeling of numbness that has been created by repressed feelings (of body dysphoria).
 Every day I curse the effects that my first puberty had.
 My first puberty was also the first time I started noticing that something was off.